-I have been receiving many requests for a tutorial that shows how to hide or show content based on links or options that a user picks and reflected on a different page so here it is =)
+I have received many requests for a tutorial that shows how to hide or show content based on links or options that a user picks and reflected on a different page so here it is =)

 Here is the plain HTML:

 If you had to choose a drink, what would you choose: <ul> <li><a href="/demo/demo-show-hide-based-on-url.html?option=coke">Coke</a></li> <li><a href="/demo/demo-show-hide-based-on-url.html?option=bubble-tea">Bubble Tea</a></li> <li><a href="/demo/demo-show-hide-based-on-url.html?option=milk">Milk</a></li> </ul>

 It is a simple list of options for a user to select and the key is in the linking url.
 There is an

 option parameter where we are passing over the user’s selected option.
 The